Skip Navigation

 Program Functions

-1. Act as Program Manager for the Recreational Boating Safety Program to fulfill the National Coordinator responsibilities defined by the Federal Boat Safety Act of 1971, as amended.
+Under the direction and supervision of the Assistant Commandant for for Prevention Policy (CG-5P), the Chief, Office of Auxiliary and Boating Safety shall: Act as Program Manager for the Recreational Boating Safety Program to fulfill the National Coordinator responsibilities defined by the Federal Boat Safety Act of 1971, as amended.
 The role of the National Recreational Boating Safety Program Coordinator requires that person to:

 Effectiveness Measurement